alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-01-26-unit-testing-a-python-boto3-lambda-function-using-placebo.md

 I raised an issue at the Placebo project [here](https://github.com/garnaat/placebo/issues/66).
 Feel free to upvote that issue if you also agree that this could be improved.

 Another concern is whether or not Placebo is a good fit for Test-Driven Development.
-I am personally not overly zealous about always writing tests first but the test-first approach sometimes does have merit.
-In that situation, it wouldn't make sense to use Placebo I don't think.
+I am not personally overly zealous about interpreting TDD as always writing tests first, but the test-first approach sometimes does have merit.
+In any case, if your requirement is to always write the tests first, I am not certain that the Placebo library will help.

 ## Conclusion